Average RRSP Balance By Age: Are You Saving Enough?

 2018$101,155

-Age GroupAverage Value (CAD)Median Value (CAD)
+Age GroupAverage Value of RRSP, RRIF, and LIRA (CAD)Median Value of RRSP, RRIF, and LIRA (CAD)

 Under 35 years$41,000$12,500